Unsupervised Deep Video Denoising: Unsupervised Deep Video Denoising

 \textbf{Bias-free architecture.} Inspired by~\cite{biasfree}, we remove all additive terms from the convolutional layers in UDVD.
 This provides automatic generalization to varying noise levels not encountered during training, and facilitates our proposed analysis to interpret the denoising mechanisms learned by the network (see Section~\ref{sec:results} and \ref{sec:analysis}).

 \textbf{Using the missing pixel.} The denoised value generated by the proposed architecture at each pixel is computed without using the noisy observation at that location.
 This avoids overfitting -- i.e. learning the trivial identity map that minimizes the mean-squared error cost function -- but ignores important information provided by the noisy pixel.
-In the case of Gaussian additive noise, we can use this information via a precision-weighted average between the network output and the noisy pixel value.
-Following~\cite{blindspotnet}, the weights in the average are derived by assuming a Gaussian distribution for the error in the blind-spot estimates of the (color) pixel values.
-The CNN architecture is trained to estimate the mean and covariance of this distribution at each pixel by maximizing the log likelihood of the noisy data (see Section \ref{sec:add_noisy_back} for a detailed formulation).
+In the special case of Gaussian additive noise, we can use this information via a precision-weighted average between the network output and the noisy pixel value.
+Following~\cite{blindspotnet, pn2v}, the weights in the average are derived by assuming a Gaussian distribution for the error in the blind-spot estimates of the color pixel values.
+Specifically, we model the distribution of the three color channels of a pixel $x \in \mathcal{R}^3$ given the noisy neighbourhood $\Omega_y$ as $p(x | \Omega_y) = \mathcal{N}(\mu_x, \Sigma_x)$, where $\mu_x \in \mathcal{R}^3$ and $\Sigma_x \in \mathcal{R}^3$ represent the mean vector and covariance matrix.
+Let $y = x + \eta$, $\eta \sim \mathcal{N}(0, \sigma^{2} I_{3})$ be the observed noisy pixel.
+We integrate the information in the noisy pixel with the UDVD output by computing the mean of the posterior $p(x | y, \Omega_y)$, given by

+See Suppl.~A for more details.
+The CNN architecture is trained to estimate the mean and covariance of this distribution at each pixel by maximizing the log likelihood of the noisy data:

+When the noise process is unknown, we simply minimize the MSE between the denoised output and noisy video, and ignore the center pixel (see Suppl.~A for more details).

-\textbf{Data augmentation.} An important challenge when performing unsupervised video denoising is the limited availability of training data.
-In supervised video denoising with simulated noise, training can rely on generation of a virtually unlimited set of fresh noise realizations, which prevents overfitting.
-In the unsupervised setting, this is not realistic, raising substantial challenges for effective denoising of short video sequences.
-To address this, we leverage data augmentation strategies including spatial flipping, time reversal, and temporal subsampling (i.e. skipping intermediate frames).
-This makes it possible to train UDVD with short video sequences (e.g., 50 frames), while achieving denoising performance that is on par with both unsupervised and supervised networks trained on much larger datasets (see Figure~\ref{fig:comparison} and Table~\ref{tab:single_video}).
+\textbf{Data augmentation and early stopping.} In supervised denoising with simulated noise, training can rely on the generation of a virtually unlimited set of fresh noise realizations, which prevents overfitting.
+In the unsupervised setting, this is not possible, which makes it more challenging to train models that can denoise short video sequences.
+To address this, we (a) leverage data augmentation strategies: spatial flipping and time reversal, and (b) perform early stopping by monitoring the mean squared error between the network output and noisy frames on a held-out set of frames.
+These strategies make it possible to train UDVD with short video sequences (as few as 30 frames), while achieving denoising performance that is on par with or superior to both unsupervised and supervised networks trained on much larger datasets (see Figure~\ref{fig:comparison}, Table~\ref{tab:single_video} and Suppl.
+D).